aryan008/rock-paper-scissors-m2/README.md

 ### How JS created an experience
 The JavaScript code created by the site designer is broken down into separate, re-usable functions as necessary and is contained within the below JavaScript Code Library files.
 Note that the key features provided to the user are detailed below where appropriate as an actual feature, not just JS logic.
 See the links provided to the JS files for detailed breakdown of the code and their respective uses.

+See the attached [link](testing_results.md) for the screenshot results of JSHint on the below Javascript code.
+This is also noted in the testing section of this README file.

 JavaScript audio Library - [link](assets/js/audio.js)
 *	“Rock, paper, scissors, shoot!” is heard at the beginning of each hand.
 *	A winning sound used when the user beats the computer on an overall basis.